Bed Bugs in Water: Can Bed Bugs Survive in Water?

 Do Bed Bugs Drink Water

 Bed bugs are rare creatures that don’t need to drink water in order to survive.
-For example, people can survive only on water, with low amounts of food, while bed bugs need only blood to survive.
 Blood isn’t hard to come by because most living beings have it and this is why bed bugs always stay full when they infest our houses.

-Bed bug’s feeding instinct is triggered by the warmth and scent of your skin and this is the main way bed bugs survive.
+Bed bugs’ feeding instinct is triggered by the warmth and scent of your skin.
+This is the main way bed bugs survive.
 If they don’t feel your skin nearby, they’ll most likely stay hidden and won’t seek any other resource.

 Can You Drown Bed Bugs in the Water?

-Bed bugs have a flat body with small legs that don’t allow them to swim or burrow.
+Bed bugs have flat bodies with small legs that don’t allow them to swim or burrow.
 This means that bed bugs can be drowned and killed using water.

 Even if you manage to do so, you can only drown a certain number of them and not the whole infestation.
-Furthermore, drowning bed bugs is a time-consuming process because they can endure being underwater much, much more than humans.
+Furthermore, drowning bed bugs is a time-consuming process because they can endure being underwater.

 How Long Can Bed Bugs Live Underwater?